 – More difficult to fake responses

-Further situational judgement test resources
+Further practice situational judgement test resources

 Additional situational judgment test tips are available in Rob Williams Assessment Ltd’s latest Career Builder articles.
 You may find this article useful, What you need to know about situational judgement tests.